brunocbr/zettel-composer/README.md

 Tip: If you are on the mac, you may use scripts like these with the `Automator`, creating applications.
 You may then use those applications to open your `index` notes from your preferred editor (such as [The Archive](https://zettelkasten.de/the-archive/) or [nvAlt](https://brettterpstra.com/projects/nvalt/)).

 Case 1: given a structure note, browse all wiki linked notes in Marked.
-This is very useful e. g. with a structure related to annotations of a book, containing links for the individual chapter/section notes.
+This is very useful e. g. with a structure note related to annotations of a book, containing links for the individual chapter/section notes.

 ```bash
 #!/bin/bash